phdsg/PvC/docs/multy.md

 ### little backstory
-this was the very first module i made. it's largely based on the fundamental mutes, which had just come out and didn't have the multiple functionality. i wanted a multiple with mutes, so that's how Mu\[L\]ty came to be. initial version was 1x10 and looked like this...
+this was the very first module i made. it's basically a fork of [Fundamental/Mutes](https://github.com/VCVRack/Fundamental) (by Andrew Belt), which when it came out didn't have the multiple functionality. i wanted a multiple with mutes, so that's how Mu\[L\]ty came to be. initial version was 1x10 and looked like this...